rayashi/solid-study/README.md

-# Simple examples demostrating each SOLID principle
+# Simple examples demonstrating each SOLID principle

 All classes that start wit `Bad` are violating the principle